Cost of LivingUpdated May 2026

 What's the most common mistake people make with rent prices in Chesapeake?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Chesapeake where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Chesapeake where prices are already elevated.

 Is the Virginia state average different from Chesapeake's?